 World Bank Country Director for Nigeria, Marie Francoise Marie-Nelly, said: “Given Nigeria’s determination to diversify and integrate its national economy to benefit all Nigerians, this project will help to advance this ambition in three vital ways, by restoring agricultural productivity, creating job opportunities for a large number of unskilled young people, as well as creating conditions for growth and peace in northern Nigeria.

-“The project will help to set-up Water User Associations (WUAs) and engage local communities in in setting, collecting, and allocating water user fees.
+“The project will help to set-up Water User Associations (WUAs) and engage local communities in setting, collecting, and allocating water user fees.
 The project will also help support the design of a comprehensive reform package for water resources management and irrigation in Nigeria.

 World Bank Task Team Leader for the TRIMING project, David Casanova, said: “The project’s innovative approach seeks to improve sustainability by promoting autonomy at scheme level and empowering Water Users Associations (WUAs) organization.
 We look forward to effective implementation of this important project.” he said.